frmichel/morph-xr2rml/README.md

 The SPARQL-to-SQL rewriting is an adaptation of the former Morph-RDB implementation, it supports SPARQL SELECT and DESCRIBE queries.

 #### SPARQL-to-MongoDB
-The SPARQL-to-MongoDB rewriting is a fully new component, it supports SELECT, ASK, CONSTRUCT and DESCRIBE queries.
+The SPARQL-to-MongoDB rewriting is a fully new component, it supports the SELECT, ASK, CONSTRUCT and DESCRIBE query forms.

-To the best of our knowledge, Morph-xR2RML is the **first tool to support the querying of arbitrary MongoDB documents using SPARQL**.

 ## Publications